bioacoustic-ai/bacpipe/README.md

 Mix2 is a [MobileNet v3](https://github.com/pytorch/vision/blob/main/torchvision/models/mobilenetv3.py) model trained on the [AnuranSet](https://github.com/soundclim/anuraset) which includes sounds of 42 different species of frogs from different regions in Brazil.
 The model was trained using a mixture of Mixup augmentations to handle the class imbalance of the data.

-### NatureLM_Audio
+### NatureBEATs
 - trafo
 - self-supervised training model
 - trained on diverse set of bioacoustics, general sound, music, human speech

 NatureLM-Audio is a very ambitious foundational model specifically for bioacoustics.
 It uses Microsoft's BEATs backbone as an audio encoder along with Meta's Llama-3.1-8B large language model capabilities.
-In the implementation used here in bacpipe, only the support for BEATs audio-encoder with NatureLM-Audio's weights is provided.
+In the implementation used here in bacpipe, only the support for BEATs audio-encoder with NatureLM-Audio's weights, referred to here as NatureBEATs, is provided.

 ### RCL_FS_BSED
 - CNN